 CK: That was Nikki Twilley, the host of gastropod.
 Her article for The New Yorker is The Race to Redesign Sugar.

 Now it's time for my co-host, Sara Moulton and I to answer some of your cooking questions.
-Sarah is the author of Home Cooking 101 and of course star of Sara's Weeknight Meals on public television.
-So, before we take calls, Sarah, I do have a question.
+Sara is the author of Home Cooking 101 and of course star of Sara's Weeknight Meals on public television.
+So, before we take calls, Sara, I do have a question.
 I would bet there's something really embarrassing going on in your kitchen occasionally you use some convenience product.
 You eat marshmallows every night after cocktails, you do something you don't want anybody to know about.
 So tell me, what is that thing?